 Most counties have some form of a planning and zoning office.
 State law (NDCC 11-33) empowers counties to regulate property uses and empowers the county commission to create and appoint members to a planning and zoning board.
 Planning & Zoning offices address such issues as locating certain industries in a manner that protects the health and safety of residents in the area, for example industrial parks and livestock feedlots.

 Whether as part of a Public Health Unit or an individual County Health Nurse, your county provides public health services like vaccinations, health education and so much more.
 All counties are members of the ND State Association of City and County Health Officials.
 You can learn much more about public health at their website, www.ndsaccho.org.

 The information filed and recorded in the County Recorder’s office is used by the auditor, treasurer, commissioners and other county officials, along with the general public and business entities.
 These records primarily deal with real estate, such as patents, deeds, mortgages, bills of sale, security agreements, judgments, decrees, liens and certificates of sale.

-Superintendent of Schools The Superintendent's duties fill students’ lives with activities they will long remember, including spelling bees, MATHCOUNTS, and other local and state contests.
+The Superintendent's duties fill students’ lives with activities they will long remember, including spelling bees, MATHCOUNTS, and other local and state contests.
 Superintendents plan and conduct workshops for the training of school bus drivers.
 They assist teachers and administrators and provide information on school law and legislative matters.
 The County Superintendent of Schools assumes the primary responsibility in restructuring school district boundaries.

 The Sheriff is perhaps the most familiar county official to most citizens.
 A Sheriff's duties include making arrests, enforcing all state and local laws, maintaining jail facilities, transporting prisoners and mentally ill patients, serving legal papers, holding public sales of property under court orders and attending district court.